Under 12’s Division 1

 “Just wanted to say thank-you for yesterday.
 My daughter really enjoyed it!
 Love what you are doing, certainly the right way to go.
 Lots of game time for the girls and good mix of abilities.
 The way you did it stopped the huge defeats that new teams often have and get put off football for.
 Definitely the future!”

 Harrogate and District JGFL Gala Coordinator, David Terzza, said “The girls Galas are a huge step for the League to support girls football.
-All the girls loved the opportunity to take part in the gala without the many hours of travelling which has been a common problem for teams in the Harrogate area.
+All the girls loved the opportunity to take part in the gala in an organised event in a centralised venue for teams within the Harrogate area.
 We have been contacted by many clubs now interested in setting up girl’s teams.
 Many parents at the gala expressed how happy they are to attend local girl’s events rather than spending the whole day travelling.
-We hope with such a positive start we can progress and develop girl’s football with our League boundaries with the support of all our League clubs.”
+We hope with such a positive start we can progress and develop girl’s football within our League boundaries with the support of all our League clubs.”

 FA’s ‘For Girls’ Website: H&DGFL Twitter: H&DGFL Facebook: